ryankennethrom/Duckiebot-Tasks-Template/README.md

 # Template: template-ros

-This template provides a boilerplate repository for developing ROS-based software in Duckietown.
+ROS template for easy insertion/removal of Duckiebot behaviors.

 **NOTE:** If you want to develop software that does not use ROS, check out [this template](https://github.com/duckietown/template-basic).